skipoleschris/cucumber-sbt-plugin/README.markdown

 No further work will be undertaken on this plugin.
 A new version for xsbt 0.10 and above is in development.

 ## Release History ##

+### 1.1 ###
+Final release of this version of the plugin.
+All new developments will be against the new 0.10 and above versions of sbt.

+* Updated to Cucumber 1.0.0 which was released a couple of days after I made the 1.0 release

 ### 1.0 ###
 Final release of this version of the plugin.
 All new developments will be against the new 0.10 and above versions of sbt.